Feng-67/UO-Wildlands-Server/README.md

 [![License: GPL](https://img.shields.io/badge/License-GPL-blue.svg)](LICENSE.txt)

 **UO Wildlands** is a custom Ultima Online server built on ServUO, ready to play locally with minimal setup.
-No world generation required.

-**Ready to explore?** This repo ships with a pre-populated world save, so you can log in immediately and experience and play the shard solo.
+**Ready to explore?** This repo ships with a pre-populated world save, so you can log in immediately.

 ---